velocityzen/presenteer/README.md

 # Presenteer
-Adaptive slideshow with touch support and auto play/pause for Vimeo
+Adaptive slideshow with touch support and auto play/pause for Vimeo slides

 ## Dependencies
 jQuery 1.10+